-Trump loses loyalist Sanders in another White House departure
+Trump loses loyalist Sarah Sanders in another White House departure

 Her relationship with the press corps became particularly strained a year ago after a comedian hired by the White House Correspondents’ Association for its annual dinner mocked her appearance and penchant for spinning the truth as Sanders sat nearby at the head table.

-“She burns facts and then she uses that ash to create a perfect smokey eye,” comedian Michelle Wolf said.

-In the months afterward, she was asked to leave a restaurant in Lexington, Virginia, because of her association with the Trump administration.
+In the months afterward, she was asked to leave a restaurant in Lexington, Virginia, because of her association with the Trump administration, a move she later said reflected more on the restaurant owners than on her.

 Over time, Sanders retreated from the lectern, frustrating reporters by ending the long tradition of daily press briefings.
 Trump preferred to take questions himself from reporters and command the White House stage, and relegated Sanders and other staff to appearances on television to defend his policies.